East Pakistan first-class cricket teams

 Between the 1954–55 and 1970–71 seasons, 13 first-class cricket teams from East Pakistan played in the Pakistan domestic cricket competitions, the Quaid-e-Azam Trophy and the Ayub Trophy.
 With the creation of Bangladesh in 1971, this participation ended.
 An East Pakistan Governor's XI also played a first-class match against the touring International XI in 1961–62.

 List of teams

 NB: Team names are as they appear on CricketArchive scorecards.
-Some names differ in Wisden, such as "East Pakistan C.A." and "East Pakistan Sports Federation", both of which Cricket Archive calls simply East Pakistan.
+Some names differ in Wisden, such as "East Pakistan C.A." and "East Pakistan Sports Federation", both of which CricketArchive calls simply East Pakistan.

 The only one of these teams to defeat sides from West Pakistan was East Pakistan, which defeated Hyderabad four times, Khairpur once, and a combined Hyderabad-Khairpur-Quetta team once.

-East Pakistan also played first-class matches against the touring Indians in 1954-55 and the MCC in 1955–56.
+East Pakistan also played first-class matches against the touring Indians in 1954–55 and the MCC in 1955–56.
 The touring team won on each occasion.